WhyNotHugo/django-afip/docs/printables.rst

 Printable Receipts
 ------------------

-Version 1.2.0 introduced PDF-generation for validated receipts.
+**django-afip** supports generating PDF files for validated receipts.
 This functionality is backed mostly by three model classes:

 * :class:`~.TaxPayerProfile`: Contains the TaxPayer's metadata (such as